ampproject/amphtml/extensions/amp-story/amp-story.md

   </tr>
 </table>

-- The logo shape should be a square, not a rectangle.
+- Logos should be at least 96x96 pixels and a perfect square.
-- The background color should not be transparent.
+- The background should not be transparent.
 - Use one logo per brand that is consistent across AMP stories.
-- The logo should be at least 96x96 pixels.

 #### Poster guidelines (for `poster-portrait-src`, `poster-landscape-src`, and `poster-square-src`)

-The following guidelines apply to the image for the story poster image(s):
+These guidelines apply to the story poster image(s):

 - The poster image should be representative of the entire AMP story.
-- The poster image should be visible to the user when the user begins the AMP story.
-However, the image file URL used in the metadata does not have to match exactly the URL used on the first page of the story.
-The URL used in the metadata can include sizing, cropping, or minor styling changes for the preview purpose.
+- The poster image should be visible to the user when the AMP story begins.
+To accommodate sizing, cropping or minor styling changes or preview purposes, the image file URL used in the metadata does not need to be an exact match to the URL on the first page of the story.
-- The poster image should be a raster file, such as `.jpg`, `.png`, or `.gif`.
+- Provide a raster file, such as `.jpg`, `.png`, or `.gif`.
 Avoid vector files, such as `.svg` or `.eps`.
 - The poster image should be in 3x4 aspect ratio for portrait, 4x3 for landscape, and 1x1 for square.
 - If the poster image is derived from a frame in a video, the thumbnail should be representative of the video.
 For example, the first frame in a video is often not representative.
 - Each poster image should meet the recommended minimium size: